Seasonal Chigger Control in the South

 Understanding Chiggers: The Invisible Menace

-Chiggers aren't insects—they're the larval stage of harvest mites (family Trombiculidae), and they're virtually invisible to the naked eye at just 0.15-0.3 millimeters.
-These microscopic arachnids don't actually burrow under your skin as commonly believed.
-Instead, they inject digestive enzymes that break down skin cells, creating a feeding tube called a stylostome.
-This process causes the intense itching that can last for weeks.
+Chiggers, the larval stage of harvest mites (family Trombiculidae), are virtually invisible at just 0.15-0.3 millimeters.
+Contrary to popular belief, they do not burrow under the skin.
+Instead, they inject digestive enzymes to break down skin cells, forming a feeding tube called a stylostome, which causes intense itching lasting for weeks.

-Across the Southern United States—including Texas, Oklahoma, Louisiana, and Mississippi—chiggers thrive in the warm, humid conditions that characterize our region.
-The combination of high temperatures (75-85°F optimal) and humidity levels above 70% create perfect breeding conditions from late spring through early fall.
+In the Southern United States, including Texas, Oklahoma, Louisiana, and Mississippi, chiggers thrive in warm, humid conditions.
+Optimal temperatures range from 75-85°F with humidity levels above 70%, creating perfect breeding conditions from late spring through early fall.

 Chigger Season Timeline: When to Be Most Vigilant

-Understanding chigger activity patterns is crucial for effective prevention.
+Understanding chigger activity patterns is essential for effective prevention.
 In the South, chigger populations follow predictable seasonal cycles tied directly to temperature and moisture conditions:

 Peak Activity Periods